 Lara Nichols recognises the advantages gained to the business and the efficiency of its employees through arranging flexible working arrangements as allowing employees to bring their own device into the business and permitting them to use their property to undertake their day to day working activities.

-- Unauthorised personally owned devices are not permitted for use in the business of the the company.
+- Only authorised personally owned devices are permitted for use in the business of the the company.

-- The business use of personal mobile phones, smartphones, personal tablets and laptops must first be authorised by Lara Nichols.
+- The use of personal mobile phones, smartphones, personal tablets and laptops must first be authorised by Managing Director.
 Contact the Finance Manager in the first instance.

 - Authorisation will not be given if other members of your family have access to the device.

 - Lara Nichols expects that authorised devices will be used during your working day as part of your day to day duties.